Usage

 Scenario 1: Upgrade from LifeOS to LifeOS Pro

-If you have used the free version, simply enable the new plugin in the existing repository, PRO version is compatible with all functions of the free version:
+If you have used the Basic, simply enable the new plugin in the existing repository, PRO version is compatible with all functions of the Basic:

 1. Copy the 'plugin/lifeos-pro' directory to the ' .obsidian/plugins' directory